ywhgod/staint-cc/README.md

-Before starting the experiment, you need to configure the p4 environment, see [GitHub](https://github.com), and the experimental environment of DNCCQ-PPO,
+Before starting the experiment, you need to configure the p4 environment, see (environment), and the experimental environment of DNCCQ-PPO,

 run mininet:
 `sudo python3 train_env.py -t topology.json -b simple_switch_grpc -j ./build/mri.json`  will Start  network emulation that contains the BMV2 switch